 On May 31, 2023, the Company entered into a five-year third amended and restated credit agreement with a maturity date of May 31, 2028, (the "Credit Agreement") through a syndicate of banks led by JPMorgan Chase Bank, N.A. and Bank of America, N.A, that provides for a \$490 million revolving credit facility (the "Facility"), subject to certain financial covenants as defined in the Credit Agreement.
 The Facility allows for revolving loans in Canadian dollars and other non-US currencies, up to the U.S. dollars equivalent of \$150 million.
 Up to \$75 million, of the Facility may be used for letters of credit, with an additional \$75 million available for letters of credit, subject to the sole discretion of each issuing bank.
 The Facility also allows for \$15 million to be used for swingline loans.
 The Company has an expansion option to increase the commitments under the Facility or enter into incremental term loans, subject to certain conditions, by up to an additional \$200 million upon receipt of additional commitments from new or existing lenders.
-Subject to certain exceptions, the Facility is secured by substantially all of the assets of the Company and its domestic subsidiaries, and by a pledge of substantially all of the capital stock of the Company's domestic subsidiaries also guarantee the repayment of all amounts due under the Credit Agreement.
-The Credit Agreement, amounts outstanding under the Facility may be accelerated and may become or be declared immediately due and payable.
+Subject to certain exceptions, the Facility is secured by substantially all of the assets of the Company and its domestic subsidiaries, and by a pledge of substantially all of the capital stock of the Company's domestic subsidiaries and 65% of the capital stock of the direct foreign subsidiaries of the Company.
+Additionally, subject to certain exceptions, the Company's domestic subsidiaries also guarantee the repayment of all amounts due under the Credit Agreement.
+The Credit Agreement provides for customary events of default.
+If an event of default occurs and is continuing, on the terms and subject to the conditions set forth in the Credit Agreement, amounts outstanding under the Facility may be accelerated and may become or be declared immediately due and payable.
 Borrowings under the Credit Agreement are used to refinance existing indebtedness, and to provide for future working capital, capital expenditures, acquisitions and other general corporate purposes.